natewatson999/httpx/README.md

 ### httpx.requeset.response.end

 ```
-res.on("end");
+res.on("end", callback);
 ```

 This is emmited when there is no more data that will come in the response.
+The callback function is required.

 ## httpx.get